 Key Stage 5 Curriculum

-Our Sixth Form offers academic, vocational and combined academic/vocational pathways aimed at facilitating students’ future goals.
+Our Sixth Form offers academic and technical pathways aimed at facilitating students’ future goals.
 Our intention is that the majority of our students will progress to university and our curriculum is structured to support this.
 However, our courses also ensure students are prepared and supported to choose alternative pathways, such as higher level apprenticeships, should they decide this route is more appropriate to them.

 Students choose three subjects to study in Sixth Form.
-This can be three straight A levels, or three straight vocational BTECs (50% coursework assessed,) or a combination of the two.
+This can be three straight A levels, or three straight vocational BTECs (50% coursework assessed,) or a combination of the two or a T Level.
 It should be noted that 94% of universities accept BTEC and we have a strong record of our students accessing university through them.

 Study programmes are bespoke for each student but will typically combine the elements below: